 Provides description of mental health clinicians and treatment styles.

-Searchable database of therapists in the US from Psychology Today.
+Searchable database of therapists in the US and Canada from Psychology Today.

 SAMHSA Mental Health Services Locator ( Substance Abuse and Mental Health Services Administration (SAMHSA))